-MYNERS PRINCIPLES Principle Best Practice Guidance (CIPFA) Havering Position/Compliance ensure that its investment strategy is suitable for it objectives and takes account of the ability to pay of the employers in the fund. the actuarial valuation results in 2016.
+MYNERS PRINCIPLES Principle Best Practice Guidance (CIPFA) Havering Position/Compliance 2) ensure that its investment strategy is suitable for its objectives and takes account of the ability to pay of the employers in the fund. the actuarial valuation results in 2016.
 The Fund has formulated its own asset allocation based on identified liabilities particular to the fund.
-The Fund's investment strategy was adopted having considered the members 3) consider the extent to which the cash flow from th fund's assets should attempt to match the liabilities an the relevant timing.
-It should also consider the volatilit of returns it is prepared to accept. d anticipated that small adjustments may be made to the 4) be aware of its willingness to accept underperformance due to market conditions. performance benchmarks are set against relevan indices, variations in market conditions will be built in and acceptable tolerances above and below market returns will be stated explicitly.
+The Fund's investment strategy was adopted having considered the members 3) consider the extent to which the cash flow from the fund's assets should attempt to match the liabilities and the relevant timing.
+It should also consider the volatility of returns it is prepared to accept. attitude to risks and are covered in the ISS and FSS.
+It is anticipated that small adjustments may be made to the ISS once the 2019 valuation results are finalised Ţ 4) be aware of its willingness to accept underperformance due to market conditions.
+If performance benchmarks are set against relevant indices, variations in market conditions will be built in, and acceptable tolerances above and below market returns will be stated explicitly.
 Benchmarks are likely to be measured over periods of up to seven years.
-If The Fund in aggregate has a liability related benchmark (strategic benchmark).
-However for individual mandates 5) believe that regardless of market conditions, c certain asset classes, a certain rate of return acceptable and feasible. n the Fund's ISS.
-6) state whether a scheme specific benchmark has bee considered and established and what level of risk, bot active and market risk, is acceptable to it.
-7) receive a risk assessment in relation to the valuation of its liabilities and assets as part of the trienning valuations.
-Where there is reasonable doubt during performance monitoring of the fund about valuation of assets and liabilities the CFO should ensure that a rist assessment is reported to the committee, with an appropriate recommendations for action to clarify and/of mitigate the risks.
+The Fund in aggregate has a liability related benchmark (strategic benchmark).
+However for individual mandates, the fund managers have a specific benchmark (tactical benchmark) and a performance target that may be based on broad indices or composites.
+The targets are shown in age 395 5) believe that regardless of market conditions, on certain asset classes, a certain rate of return is acceptable and feasible. the Fund's ISS. Ö 6) state whether a scheme specific benchmark has been considered and established and what level of risk, both active and market risk, is acceptable to it.
+Specific benchmarks are considered as part of any investment strategy review and monitored on an on-going basis.
+7) receive a risk assessment in relation to the valuation of its liabilities and assets as part of the triennial valuations.
+Where there is reasonable doubt during performance monitoring of the fund about valuation of assets and liabilities the CFO should ensure that a risk assessment is reported to the committee, with any appropriate recommendations for action to clarify and/or mitigate the risks.
 The Fund receives a risk assessment as part of the Valuation process with full consultation of the Fund's Actuary.
 Performance is monitored and reported to the committee on a quarterly basis and includes recommendations for action where appropriate.
-Liabilities are considered as part of the triennial valuations and mid 8) at the time of the triennial valuations, analyse factor affecting long-term performance and receive advice of how these impact on the scheme and its liabilities.
-Th committee should also ask this question of its actuaries and other advisors during discussions on performance. valuations, however cash flow is monitored monthly an reported to committee quarterly.
+Liabilitie are considered as part of the triennial valuations and mic valuations, however cash flow is monitored monthly and reported to committee quarterly.
+8) at the time of the triennial valuations, analyse factors affecting long-term performance and receive advice on how these impact on the scheme and its liabilities.
+The committee should also ask this question of its actuaries and other advisors during discussions on performance.